walles/riff/README.md

   at the end of the file.
 - Don't use --dirty for the gemspec version
 - Rakefile: Refuse to package dirty sources
-- Remove .bundler/config from git
-- Remove bundler binstubs from Git
 - Make sure we can:
   - test dirty sources
   - not package dirty sources
   - package clean sources, dependencies not verified
-- When highlighting an added comma at the end of a line, followed by some added lines, remove the leading + from the first line and don't color it.
-We should still show the comma in reverse video though.
-Do this when:
-  - One line is replaced by many
-  - The diff contains only additions
 - When special highighting an expansion, highlight the added parts in green reverse, rather than black reverse.
 Testcase: `git show 7ea6877`
 - Handle plain non-git diff files